 Tor.com is publisher neutral, and as such, boasts contributors and content from many different SF/F publishers and fandoms.
 Tor.com debuted online on July 20, 2008.

-Bridget McGovern is the managing editor and moderator of Tor.com, and a full-time lit, film, and pop culture geek.
+Bridget McGovern is the managing editor of Tor.com, and a full-time lit, film, and pop culture geek.
 When not commissioning posts or wrangling bloggers, she has something to say about everything from Alice’s Adventures, Batman, and Crow T. Robot to X-Ray Spex, Yggdrasil, and Zardoz, and is generally fun to have around at cocktail parties.

 Leah Schnelbach is a staff writer for Tor.com.
 She earned her MFA in Fiction from Sarah Lawrence College in 2012, and her work has been published in Lumina and Anamesa.
 When she’s not writing for Tor.com she edits fiction for No Tokens Journal and works on a Novel of Unusual Size.
 Turn-ons include scruffy-looking nerf-herders, good espresso, and the Oxford comma.
 Turn-offs include Objectivism, unnecessary prequels, and the death of the author.

 Stefan Raets is a Tor.com moderator and a frequent book reviewer for the site.
 He’s usually reading and writing about SF/F whenever he’s not distracted by less important things like eating and sleeping.
 You can also find him on Twitter and his website Far Beyond Reality.
 Whatever you do, don’t ask him for book recommendations, because you’ll never get him to shut up again.

 Jamie Stafford-Hill designs book covers for Tor Books and Tor.com Publishing and engages in miscellaneous design activities for Tor.com.